Illegal Dumping Resources Toolbox

 March 29, 2006 Task Force Meeting

 The 21-member task force was selected, and the first meeting was held on March 29, 2006 in Sacramento.
 At this meeting an initial list of discussion items was presented to the task force.
-The second meeting was held May 24, 2006, at which time a revised list of discussion items was presented entitled "Issues under Consideration for Inclusion in Final Report".
-The new document represents a work in progress based on review of the previous list of discussion items document.
+The second meeting was held May 24, 2006, at which time a revised list of discussion items was presented titled "Issues under Consideration for Inclusion in Final Report."
+The new document represents a work in progress based on review of the previous list of discussion items.

-During the ensuing four months, the identified issues were discussed at local task force meetings and regional coordination meetings.
+In the ensuing four months, the identified issues were discussed at local task force meetings and regional coordination meetings.
 The third task force meeting was held on September 14, 2006.
-At this meeting, task force members agreed on including 24 recommendations in the report to the CIWMB (now CalRecycle), and prioritized the top six recommendations.
-They also reviewed the initial results of the fiscal impact surveys, and agreed on accepting additional data from counties and cities.
+At that meeting, task force members agreed to include 24 recommendations in the report to the CIWMB (now CalRecycle), and they prioritized the top six recommendations.
+They also reviewed the initial results of the fiscal impact surveys and agreed to accepting additional data from counties and cities.

 The CIWMB Strategic Policy Development Committee discussed the final report (MS Word, 236 KB) at its March 6, 2007, meeting during Agenda Item 10 (MS Word, 71 KB).
-The Board members were very receptive to the idea of the Board taking a leadership role in providing technical assistance, coordination, and outreach to local and State agencies.
-The Board also asked that a small group of staff convene to lay out a work plan for implementing the report and return to the Board with the proposed work plan within a few months.
-The task force effectively ended it's responsibility with the March 2007, Board meeting.
+The board members were receptive to the idea of the board taking a leadership role in providing technical assistance, coordination, and outreach to local and State agencies.
+The board also asked that a small group of staff convene to lay out a work plan for implementing the report and return to the board with the proposed work plan within a few months.